Amazon S3

 }

-Parquet Dataset
+Parquet dataset

 This provides passthrough access to Parquet data without intermediate caching, leveraging Arrow’s native Parquet reader.